fabiomercorio/fabiomercorio.github.io/publications.md

 </table>
 <pre id="bibtex" style="display:none;">

-@inproceedings{MercorioISWC,
+@InProceedings{10.1007/978-3-030-62466-8_35,
+author="Giabelli, Anna
+and Malandri, Lorenzo
+and Mercorio, Fabio
+and Mezzanzanica, Mario
+and Seveso, Andrea",
+editor="Pan, Jeff Z.
+and Tamma, Valentina
+and d'Amato, Claudia
+and Janowicz, Krzysztof
+and Fu, Bo
+and Polleres, Axel
+and Seneviratne, Oshani
+and Kagal, Lalana",
-  author    = {Anna Giabelli and Lorenzo Malandri and Fabio Mercorio and Mario Mezzanzanica and Andrea Seveso}, title     = {NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations}, booktitle = {The International Semantic Web Conference (ISWC) (accepted paper)}, year = {2020}
+title="NEO: A Tool for Taxonomy Enrichment with New Emerging Occupations", booktitle="The Semantic Web -- ISWC 2020", year="2020", publisher="Springer International Publishing", address="Cham",
+pages="568--584",
+isbn="978-3-030-62466-8"
 }

 @inproceedings{DBLP:conf/cdmake/MercorioMS20,
   author    = {Fabio Mercorio and